-Introduction: The Maryland Model for School Readiness (MMSR) uses the Work Sampling System (WSS) Kindergarten Checklist to assess entering kindergartners' readiness levels.
-A selected set of 30 WSS indicators across seven curricular domains describe skills, behaviors, and knowledge of children who are entering kindergarten.
-The 30 WSS indicators below are briefly described.
-Teachers systematically observe their students, document their learning, and rate their competencies using specific WSS Kindergarten Developmental Guidelines associated with these indicators.
+Introduction: The Maryland Model for School Readiness (MMSR) uses a customized Work Sampling System® (WSS) Kindergarten Checklist to assess entering kindergartners' readiness levels.
+A selected set of 30 WSS® indicators across seven curricular domains describe skills, behaviors, and knowledge of children who are entering kindergarten.
+The 30 WSS® indicators below are briefly described.
+Teachers systematically observe their students, document their learning, and rate their competencies using specific WSS® Kindergarten Assessment Guidelines, Exemplars, which were developed by MSDE.
+The Exemplars are based on the MMSR standards, indicators, and learning objectives.
+They describe documented student sills and behaviors at the objective level, linking curricular and learning objectives to MMSR indicators.

-I Social and Personal
+Social and Personal